ji4/md-to-visual/README.md

-# md2png
+# md-to-visual

-A tool for converting Markdown files to images or HTML.
+A tool for converting Markdown files to visual formats (images and HTML).

 [繁體中文](./README-zh.md)